eliranwong/OpenGNT/README.md

 "<a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>OpenGNT.csv.zip</a>" is currently the main file for practical use. [<i>Remarks: Unzip the file before using it.</i>]
 <br><br>
-It gives users a quick access to the main text of OpenGNT, keyed to Tyndale House' extended Strong's numbers and glosses, James Tauber's morphology, and variant markers on nine modern editions of Greek New Testament (i.e. B=Byzantine, I=NIV Greek, N=NA27, M=NA28 where words are different from NA27, R=Textus Receptus, S=SBLGNT, T=<a href='http://www.tyndalehouse.com/tregelles/' target='_blank'>Tregelles's GNT</a>, W=Westcott-Hort, H=<a href='https://www.thegreeknewtestament.com' target='_blank'>Tydale House GNT</a>) & various features.
+It gives users a quick access to the main text of OpenGNT, keyed to various features.
 <br><br>
-<a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>This text</a> is currently <a href='https://github.com/eliranwong/OpenGNT/tree/master/CompareOGNTwithNA28'><b>the closest equivalent to the text of NA28</b></a>, made available for distribution under an open-license.
+<a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>This main text of OGNT </a> is currently <a href='https://github.com/eliranwong/OpenGNT/tree/master/CompareOGNTwithNA28'><b>the closest equivalent to the text of NA28</b></a>, made available for distribution under an open-license.
 <br><br>
 File format:
 - each word of the main text is placed on a single line.<br>